 Word cloud of abstracts from lab papers.

-Some field work pics from Uppsala and Catalonia.
+Some field and lab pics from Uppsala and Catalonia.

 Bird watching stop at Fysingen en route Stockholm Uni.